plausible/ecto_ch/README.md

 Some Ecto types like `:string`, `:date`, and `Ecto.UUID` would also work.
 Others like `:decimal`, `:integer` are ambiguous and should not be used.

+`ecto.ch.schema` mix task can be used to generate a schema from an existing ClickHouse table.

+Usage: `mix ecto.ch.schema <database>.<table>`

+Example: `mix ecto.ch.schema system.numbers`

 #### Schemaless inserts

 For schemaless inserts `:types` option with a mapping of `field->type` needs to be provided: